valderman/haste-compiler/README.md

 * Base libraries built on a 64 bit machine won't work.
 Don't even bother.

-* Read is completely broken until a JS-native alternative can be written.

-* Conversions between basic numeric types and strings work, but shouldn't really be used since they're doing a lot of work for something that's a primitive operation in JS.
-JS-native substitutes are available in the form of show_, read_ and round_ for all types which have an underlying Number representation with Haste (Int, Float and Double.)

 * A program that throws unhandled exceptions may not always give a nice error message.

 * Word32 produces funny results on some machines; use Word instead, which is guaranteed to be 32 bits with Haste.

-* Haste currently uses package information for `rts`, `integer-gmp`, `ghc-prim` and `base` from your vanilla GHC install.
-As a consequence, Haste needs to be rebooted whenever you upgrade your GHC, and the intermediate files for those four need to be compiled with whatever GHC version you currently have installed.